MasqueradeOfSilence/personal-curriculum/CSIT.md

 # Notes (will delete)
 - IBM certs: full stack, mobile application development, AI developer, data engineering, mainframe, devops, java
 - don't forget cloud
+- here are some languages that it would be nice to learn: Go, Haskell?
+I don't know either of these yet
+- also check, I think software engineering would have QA course so put that in
+- the missing semester (computer ecosystems)
+- concepts like: how ides work, config files, https://spring.io/projects/spring-boot...